The evolution of accretor stars in binary systems due to accretion of increasingly helium-rich material: The response of a binary companion to the accretion of helium-rich material

-Once mass transfer is complete, the evolution of the accretor is highly uncertain.
-Although the primary has a smooth composition gradient, the secondary's is quite inhomogeneous, especially immediately on top of the convective core.
-As shown in \autoref{fig:composition_profiles_stages} (segment D, and also in \autoref{fig:he4_network}), the accretor has a helium-rich core ($Y_\text{core}\sim 0.4$) from the result of core hydrogen burning, a hydrogen-rich lower-envelope region sitting atop it, with an upper envelope structure of increasing helium-richness towards surface.
-It is reasonable to assume such accretor structures must be common among the companions of observed helium dwarfs (see \autoref{sec:prevalence}), which makes such stars interesting objects to study in further detail.
+After the accretor detaches from its Roche lobe, its internal structure is quite different.
+In both the VCA and NVCA models, the donor has a hydrogen-exhausted core with a hydrogen-poor envelope.
+However, in the VCA model, the profile of the accretor is more complex.
+As shown in \Cref{fig:composition_profiles_stages} (stage D), the accretor has a helium-rich core ($Y_\text{core}\sim 0.35$) from the result of ongoing core hydrogen burning, a hydrogen-rich lower-envelope region above the core, with an outer-envelope composition profile of increasing helium abundance towards the surface.
+The formation of helium stars must require some amount of helium-rich mass transfer to a companion, thus, such accretor structures must be common among the companions of observed helium dwarfs (see \Cref{sec:prevalence}).

-The future evolution of these composition gradients will be determined by several factors as discussed by \citet{Renzo:2021}.
-Firstly, thermohaline mixing may allow the helium rich material to mix into the stellar interior, although the time-scale of this process is not certain -- especially considering there is not a sharp composition boundary, but a more gradual gradient.
-Additionally, if the star is rapidly rotating, rotation-induced mixing (which is not included in these models) may be able to induce further transport of material to smooth out the composition gradient \citep[e.g.][]{Eggenberger:2010}.
-It is pertinent to note here that there is a balancing act between the companion spinning up as it shrinks and the accretion of angular momentum by the primary star into the orbit via tidal synchronisation.
-As pointed out by \citet{Renzo:2021}, this would create a large level of complexity in the structure and evolution of the secondary, though the composition gradient would act to stabilise the mass transfer though thermohaline mixing (smoothing the gradient, and thus causing the accreted material to similarly have a less variable chemical composition).
-This suggests that the evolution and mixing profiles will be highly non-linear, and potentially chaotic.
-We suggest that given the likely large range of mass transfer histories in a full population of stars it is likely that some of the different mixing seen in asteroseismological observations by \citet{Pedersen:2021} may be the result of binary mass transfer.
+The evolution of these composition gradients is determined by thermohaline mixing and rotationally induced mixing, as discussed by \citet{Renzo:2021}.
+Firstly, thermohaline mixing allows the helium-rich material to mix into the stellar interior, although the time-scale of this process is uncertain.
+We discuss the impact of this below.
+Second, if the star is rapidly rotating, rotationally induced mixing (which is not included in these models) may induce further mixing of material to smooth out the composition gradient \citep[e.g.][]{Eggenberger:2010}.
+As noted in \citet{Renzo:2021}, these mixing processes create a large level of complexity in the structure and evolution of the secondary, with the speed with which the composition gradient can be removed.
+However, there is still an impact on the evolution of the companion given that the average mean molecular weight of the star increases because of the extra helium that has been transferred.